Tonquin Valley: History

-Horse and rider overlooking Tonquin valley, Jasper National Park.
+The valley was explored by Dominion Land Surveyor Morrison P. Bridgland in 1915, via Whistler's Pass.
 A report from the Department of the Interior describes early tourism to the Tonquin Valley:The reports of the region early attracted the attention of visitors to the park and soon adventurous spirits took ponies and followed the old Indian trails by way of Whistlers' pass or Astoria valley, returning to say that the rumour of its wonders was only a half-told tale.Due to the difficulty of these routes (surveyor A. O. Wheeler called the Whistlers route, “the very worst trail the writer knows of”), a new trail up Portal Creek was developed during World War I. In the 1920s, entering by Portal Creek and exiting on a trail down Meadow Creek to the Geike railway station became the standard 33.8 km route.

-In 1926 the Alpine Club of Canada (ACC) held their 21^{st} General Mountaineering Camp at Moat Lake, their first of many in this area.
+In 1926 the Alpine Club of Canada (ACC) held their 21st General Mountaineering Camp at Moat Lake, their first of many in this area.
 The 1928 High Trip of the Sierra Club took place in this area, reusing some of the same ACC tents at Moat Lake.
 Among those who participated were photographer Ansel Adams and Sierra Club director William Colby.

 The ACC built the Memorial hut at the south end of Tonquin Valley, on Penstock Creek north of Outpost Lake in 1930.
 Its foundation gave out in 1947 and the Wates-Memorial hut was built on the shore of Outpost Lake.
 The current, larger, Wates-Gibson hut replaced it in 1959.
+Cyril Wates and Rex Gibson were active alpinists in the area.

 Local guide and outfitter Fred Brewster established one of his Rocky Mountain Camps on Amethyst Lakes in 1935, bringing in tourists for ski and horseback trips.
-He sold the Tonquin Valley camp in 1964, but it continued to operate under various local owners as Tonquin Valley Adventures until being bought out and closed by Parks Canada in October 2022.
+He sold his Tonquin Valley camp to Tom Vinson in 1956, and it continued to operate under various owners as Tonquin Valley Adventures until being bought out and closed by Parks Canada in October 2022.